Transfer pricing France 2026: documentation, OECD methods and Pillar Two

 | Late payment interest | Legal rate per month of delay (verify current rate) |

 Transfer pricing reassessments are among the heaviest a company can face.
-They cover several years — the general limitation period is 3 years, extended to 6 years for suspected fraud or transactions with non-cooperative jurisdictions — and cumulate tax due, interest and penalties.
+They cover several years : the general limitation period is 3 years (LPF art.
+L169), extended up to 10 years in cases of concealed activity or undeclared foreign assets and accounts : and cumulate tax due, interest and penalties.

 Pillar Two: the 15% global minimum tax#